-84. The United Kingdom states that prior to the implementation of the sandeel fishing prohibition, it had been facing significant concerns from both inside and outside government regarding the impact of sandeel fisheries on the marine ecosystem.
-102 In line with this, the United Kingdom has declined to allocate any of its own sandeel fishing quota under the TCA since 2021.
-103
+84. The United Kingdom states that prior to the implementation of the sandeel fishing prohibition, it had been facing significant concerns from both inside and outside government regarding the

-98 Scottish Government, 'Review of Scientific Evidence on the Potential Effects of Sandeel Fisheries Management on the Marine Environment', July 2023, pp. 18-19, Figure 12 (Exhibit C-50).
+Scottish Government, 'Review of Scientific Evidence on the Potential Effects of Sandeel Fisheries Management on the Marine Environment', July 2023, pp. 18-19, Figure 12 (Exhibit C-50).